mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.24.0 =
+* Added Zoho CRM integration.
+* Added youtube-nocookie.com embed support for email.
+* Added double optin support for Mailjet.
+* Added birthday and date fields support for Mailchimp integration.
+* Added support for Campaign Monitor multiselect field.
+* Fixed issue with youtube embed to image link not working on some hosting.
+* Fixed issue where 2 same form on the same page wouldn’t work.
+* Fixed bug where email digest wasn’t working for cloned campaigns.
+* Fixed Mailchimp group display bug in liatris optin themes.
+* Replaced fontawesome with dashicons in admin dashboard.
+* Pikaday date format changed to Y-m-d.

 = 2.2.23.1 =
 * post-date shortcode in email automation now support format attribute.